rapidsai/cloud-ml-examples/README.md

 # <div align="left"><img src="img/rapids_logo.png" width="90px"/>&nbsp;RAPIDS Cloud Machine Learning Services Integration</div>

+## Please see https://docs.rapids.ai/deployment/stable/examples/ for up to date examples

 RAPIDS is a suite of open-source libraries that bring GPU acceleration to data science pipelines.
 Users building cloud-based machine learning experiments can take advantage of this acceleration throughout their workloads to build models faster, cheaper, and more